 Recurring stories about Huawei’s IP theft, espionage and eavesdropping and the relentless American pressure made Rutte reconsider Huawei’s trustworthiness and have him re-think Huawei’s role in the Netherlands.
 But in true Rutte fashion he never made his real opinion of the Chinese company known, afraid of damaging Holland’s extensive trade relationship with the PRC.
 Nor has he ever publicly clarified how he would like to keep the 5G roll out/Huawei topic separate from his overall China strategy and the trade relationship with the PRC.
 Since 2020 the 5G roll-out and Huawei’s involvement has been classified a national security topic, only to be discussed behind closed parliamentary doors.

-Meanwhile the Dutch public is still awaiting the conclusions of the Telecom Agency about the alleged Huawei tapping of KPN mobile phone numbers back in 2009-2010.
-Or did the Volkskrant report fake news in the spring of 2021?
-The report should have been available before the end of 2021…
+Meanwhile the Dutch public is still awaiting the conclusions of the Telecom Agency (AT) about the alleged Huawei tapping of KPN mobile phone numbers back in 2009-2010.
+Or did the Volkskrant present fake news in the spring of 2021?
+The AT report should have been published before the end of 2021…

 The VVD in 2022